3DPrinterAdvice.comUpdated March 2026

 Where to Find Models Thingiverse: Largest collection, variable quality Printables (Prusa): Curated, higher average quality MyMiniFactory: Good for miniatures and decorative items Thangs: Search across multiple sites

 What Next Your printer works.
 Now learn it.
 Print test objects, experiment with settings, fail, and figure out why.
-Our bed levelling guide and first print guide help with the next steps.
+Our bed levelling guide is critical reading, and our first print guide walks you through what to expect from your first few prints.

 Products Mentioned in This Guide